raka-bakar/ComicsLibrary/README.md

 A small app that show a list of Marvel heroes.
+The data is fetched from Marvel repository.
 It uses MVVM as the design architecture

 Tech Stack:
 1. Jetpack Compose